Monday – October 15, 2018

-Our graduates can be found in every career sector in the region, including health care, protective services, manufacturing, information technology, communication arts, business management and administration, hospitality and tourism and more!
-Eighty-four percent of our associate degree graduates are employed within six months of graduation and their average salary is $36,542.
-Seventy-five percent of our technical diploma graduates are employed within six months of graduate and their average salary is $30,616.
+Our graduates can be found in every career sector in the region: 92 percent of our associate degree graduates are employed within six months of graduation and their average salary is $40,710; 91 percent of our technical diploma graduates are employed within six months of graduation and their average salary is $32,530.

-The cost of an MATC education is among the most affordable in Wisconsin and the MATC Foundation offers more than 100 scholarships to help students with their expenses.
+The cost of an MATC education is among the most affordable in Wisconsin and the MATC Foundation offers scholarships to help eligible students with their expenses.